Embracing the Past...

 Because our farm has a wide variety of terrain, soils, water features, and other naturally occurring elements, we have decided to embrace these variations and work with this natural landscape with our small farming practices.
 We are not interested in mono-cropping or focusing on just one thing - our land does not lend itself to that.
 We also believe it to be risky, and a little boring to be honest.

 Our property is also quite picturesque.
-From hillside waterfalls strewn with moss covered boulders, to hilltop orchards and grazing areas, to lowland pastures, vegetable plots and a trout stream, Old School Farm offers a little bit of everything.
-We are even planning an authentic American Indian sweat lodge near the falls.
+From hillsides strewn with moss covered boulders, to hilltop orchards and grazing areas, to lowland pastures, vegetable plots, and a trout stream, Old School Farm offers a little bit of everything.

 People the world over have been cooking in earthen domes for thousands of years.
-By creating a well-insulated earth oven, heat can be trapped for many hours in the fire bricks, sand filled base, and surrounding clay.
+By creating a well-insulated earthen oven, heat can be trapped for many hours in the fire bricks, sand filled base, and surrounding clay.
 As the earth oven slowly cools, different foods can be baked.
-Our workshops focus on two favorites - bread and wood-fired pizza, and help connect children and food.
+Our "Friday Pizza Nights" focus on a favorite - wood-fired pizza, and this helps make the connection for people about growing, harvesting & cooking their own food.